 What Inbox Zero is not:

-- Mass Deletion – It’s easy to get to an empty inbox by just deleting everything, but I wouldn’t recommend this – there’s probably some important information in there.
-What would be much better is having a system to deal with input so you can make quick decisions about what container things go into.
+- Mass deletion – It’s easy to get to an empty inbox by just deleting everything, but we wouldn’t recommend this.
+There’s probably some important information in there.
+What would be much better is having a system to deal with input, so you can make quick decisions about what container things go into.
 Most of your email will go one of 3 places: 1) Trash (a lot of it is garbage and belongs here), 2) Reference (some of it needs to be stored for later and should go here), or 3) Task Management (some of it you need to do something about and should go here).

-- Just Moving Things Around – I’ve met a lot of people with an insane hierarchical folder structure to store all their old email and as soon as they get something new in they just throw it in a folder labeled “Client X”.
-But if there’s a to-do associated with that email, you now have to navigate to that folder and stumble on that message to find out what you’re supposed to do.
+- Just moving things around – I’ve met a lot of people with an insane hierarchical folder structure to store all their old email, and as soon as they get something new in they just throw it in a folder labeled “Client X.” But if there’s a to-do associated with that email, you now have to navigate to that folder and stumble on that message to find out what you’re supposed to do.
 Hopefully you can see the problem with this pretty clearly: there’s no way you’ll ever be able to keep track of what you need to do this way.
 Instead, put things that are “actionable” directly into your task management system.
-We recommend OmniFocus, and there are several ways to get emails into OmniFocus as tasks that even include a link back the original message.
+We recommend OmniFocus, and there are several ways to get emails into OmniFocus as tasks that even include a link back to the original message.

-- Constant Inbox Monitoring – You can keep a zero-based inbox pretty easily if you watch it all day and immediately do something with every email that comes in, but that’s not Inbox Zero either – if you do this, you won’t get anything else done!
+- Constant inbox monitoring – You can keep a zero-based inbox pretty easily if you watch it all day and immediately do something with every email that comes in, but that’s not Inbox Zero either.
+If you do that, you won’t get anything else done!
 Inbox Zero is a process, and when your process is tight you don’t have to babysit it.
-We recommend you only check your inbox a couple times a day but when you do, process it all the way (clear to neutral).
-Practice the principle of “touching it once” – don’t just check it to see if there’s something urgent and leave everything else until later.
+We recommend you only check your inbox a couple times a day, but when you do, process it all the way (clear to neutral).
+Practice the principle of “touching it once” — don’t just check it to see if there’s something urgent and leave everything else until later.
 That’s how you create a backlog of messages that leads to Mass Deletion, and it’s very inefficient because you end up reading the same message multiple times before deciding what to do with it.

-Inbox Zero is an efficient process for dealing with all the inputs in your life.
-It’s gathering all the information you want to keep and the all the things you have to do in a way that won’t drive you crazy, and having systems in place to put things away where they belong.
+Inbox Zero is a state of mind.
+It’s being able to trust that the system you’ve decided to use to process email is working efficiently and everything is filed in the appropriate place.
+It’s having an efficient process for dealing with all the inputs in your life.
+It’s gathering all the information you want to keep and all the things you have to do in a way that won’t drive you crazy, and having systems in place to put things away where they belong.

 “Be regular and orderly in your life, so that you may be violent and original in your work.” – Gustave Flaubert